sergio-aci/-houseplantshop_webscraping_project/README.md

 * pa: sorts by price in ascending order
 * pd: sorts by price in descending order

-**--iterations / -i** option
+**--retries / -r** option

 Occasionally, the request sent to access the html code of the url will not respond.
-The --iterations flag allows users to specify how many times they would like to attempt to access the url.
+The --retries flag allows users to specify how many times they would like to attempt to access the url.
 The default value is stored in a variable located in web_scraper_config.py

-**--wait-time / -w** option
+**--sleep / -sl** option

-The wait time option allows users to specify the amount of time (in seconds) to wait in between scraping attempts.
+The sleep option allows users to specify the amount of time (in seconds) to wait in between scraping attempts.
 The default value is stored in a variable located in web_scraper_config.py